HenrykHaniewicz/PokemonHexEditorChecksum/README.md

 # Pokemon Mod Suite

-This suite provides tools for inspecting, modifying, and analysing data files used in Pokémon games or related ROM-based assets.
+This suite provides tools for inspecting, modifying, and analysing data files used in Pokémon games or related ROM/RAM-based assets.
 It includes interactive SDL-based utilities, checksum helpers, and Python scripts that automate data extraction, transformation, and patch generation.